wangyikewxgm/catalog/README.md

 ## Introduction

 This is repo of source files of community KubeVela [addons](https://kubevela.net/docs/reference/addons/overview) which extend the capability of platform.
-An addoon can be a kubernetes operator and its [X-definition](https://kubevela.net/docs/getting-started/definition) such as [Fluxcd](addons/fluxcd) or other useful components for KubeVela such as [VelaUX](addons/velaux).
+An addon can be a kubernetes operator and its [X-definition](https://kubevela.net/docs/getting-started/definition) such as [Fluxcd](addons/fluxcd) or other useful components for KubeVela such as [VelaUX](addons/velaux).

 Addons here contain [verified](./addons) addons which have been tested for a long time can be used in product environment and [experimental](experimental/addons) addons which isn't general available yet.

-* [Verified Addons](/addons): when a pull Request of addons were merged to this directory, the addon will automatically synced to the OSS bucket( https://addons.kubevela.net ).
+* [Verified Addons](/addons): when a pull Request of addons were merged to this directory, the addon will be automatically packaged and synced to the OSS bucket( https://addons.kubevela.net ).
 This will be displayed in vela CLI by `vela addon list` or VelaUX by default.

 ![image](https://user-images.githubusercontent.com/2173670/160372119-3e62044c-ce93-428d-9681-a91f0742bbaf.png)

-* [Experimental Addons](/experimental/addons): some addons which were not well verified will be merged into the experimental addons directory, the addon will also be synced to the OSS bucket( https://addons.kubevela.net in path `experimental`) automatically.
+* [Experimental Addons](/experimental/addons): some addons which were not well verified will be merged into the experimental addons directory, the addon will also be packaged and synced to the OSS bucket( https://addons.kubevela.net in path `experimental`) automatically.

 ![image](https://user-images.githubusercontent.com/2173670/160373204-80e74587-606c-4522-9802-11d4f572450b.png)